RetricSu/bird-player/README.md

 # Bird Player

-A modern music player built with [egui](https://github.com/emilk/egui) and Rust, featuring a nostalgic 2000s-inspired interface.
-Bird Player combines the charm of classic music players with modern technology, providing a seamless experience for managing and playing your local music collection.
+A MP3 music player built with [egui](https://github.com/emilk/egui) and Rust, featuring a nostalgic 2000s-inspired interface.
+Bird Player is originally forked from [music-player](https://github.com/notryanb/music-player) by [notryanb](https://github.com/notryanb) and try to make it a serious daily-used music player.
+It combines the charm of classic music players with modern technology, providing a seamless experience for managing and playing your local music collection.
 If you miss the golden era of desktop music players, this is for you!

 ## Features

 - 🎨 Retro-inspired UI built with egui, reminiscent of classic 2000s music players
-- 🎵 Support for MP3 audio format
-- 📁 Local music library management with familiar browsing experience
+- 📁 Local music library and playlist management with familiar browsing experience
 - 🏷️ ID3 tag management and editing support for music metadata
-- ⚡ High-performance audio playback with CPAL
-- 🎚️ Real-time audio processing and resampling
-- 💾 Configuration persistence
 - 📱 Cross-platform support

-- 🌟 Nostalgic visual elements and animations
+## TODO

+- [ ] Improve the resource usage and make it small and fast
+- [ ] Add support for more audio formats
+- [ ] Add support for batch tag editing
+- [ ] Add support for lyrics searching and displaying
+- [ ] Add support for speed control
-- 🎼 Classic playlist management system
+- [ ] Implement a skin system

 ## Installation